dhruvbalwada/Numerical_PDEs/README.md

 # Numerical_PDEs
-Some codes I wrote as part of Numerical PDEs course.
+Some codes I wrote as part of a Numerical PDEs course.

 -Hyperbolic solver